dxw/playbook/guides/git-env.md

 	git env start feature/{id}-{feature}
 	# You will now be on a new branch for the current feature you are about to start

-At this point, the git env too has created a new branch from the current `master` branch.
+At this point, the Git ENV tool has created a new branch from the current `master` branch.

 ## Finishing a piece of work using Git ENV